 - Edit your browser’s cookie settings.
 You can either set your browser to save cookies, or you can add an exception for Google Account cookies by adding [*.]google.com.
 Choose your browser for more information on how to edit your settings:

 - Check "Don't ask again on this computer" for each different browser or computer that you use.
 If you use different browsers or computers to sign in, make sure you check this box on every computer and adjust your cookie settings on each browser.

 Remove computers & devices from your trusted list

-- Go to your Google Account.
+- Open your Google Account.
 You might need to sign in.

-- Under "Sign-in & security," select Signing in to Google.
+- Under "Security," select Signing in to Google.

 - Choose 2-Step Verification.

 - Under "Devices you trust," select Revoke all.